 Two years ago, the industry wasn't there, he said of health information exchange.
 The patient information wasn't packaged and ready to code medications and lab reports in the same record.
 But things have changed, Mostashari added.
 He praised the industry and the marketplace for pushing it forward.

 The industry came together with a consensus and pilots and working groups, which resulted in the meaningful use Stage 2 rule, Mostashari said.
-"We're light years ahead of where we could possibly have been in Stage 1," he added, noting that he believes meaningful use Stage 2 will necessitate a push from the industry for health information exchange
+"We're light years ahead of where we could possibly have been in Stage 1," he added, noting that he believes meaningful use Stage 2 will necessitate a push from the industry for health information exchange standards.

 It will be important in the near future to tap into "the biggest underused resource – the patient," Mostashari said.
 Providers will have to "be sticky," and attract patients to their services because patients will no longer be limited to the provider that holds their health information.